mkriaf/pagerduty-aws-workshop/content/02_cloudwatchintegration/page-3-setnotification.md

 ---
-title: "Create SNS Notification"
+title: "Set an SNS Notification"
 chapter: true
 weight: 3
 ---

-# Create SNS Notification
+# Set an SNS Notification

 On the SNS Topic just created, create a new Notification